Inflation Shock

 Not every sharp move in one price qualifies.
 A brief jump in one commodity, a tax adjustment, or a temporary supply interruption can change some prices without changing the inflation process itself.
 Inflation shock is the more specific term for a price disturbance that becomes macro-relevant because it affects broader pricing behavior or expectations.

-How Inflation Shock Spreads
+How Inflation Shock Transmits

 Inflation Shock vs Ordinary Inflation

 Inflation and inflation shock are related but not interchangeable.
-Inflation is the broader condition of rising prices across time.
+Inflation is the broader condition of rising prices over time.
 Inflation shock is the abrupt break that changes the pace, spread, or formation of those price increases.
 A period of inflation can continue without a new shock, and a shock can be the event that pushes an otherwise contained inflation trend into a more unstable phase.

 Why the Concept Matters